skip to content

 During the MPhil, students should have:

-• developed a deeper knowledge of their chosen area within Anglo- Saxon, Norse and Celtic, and of the critical debates within it;
+• developed a deep and critical knowledge of their chosen area within Anglo-Saxon, Norse and Celtic

-• developed an understanding of critical debates which allows the evaluation of current research in their dissertation field; and
+• developed an understanding of critical debates which allows the evaluation of current research in their dissertation field

 Skills and other attributes